NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Scientific Name: Cereus peruvianus

-Preferred Conditions: The plant wants a well-drained soil, low humidity, warmth, sun and bright light.
-The plant can handle low light levels but thrives in bright light.
-It is a perfect candidate for a sunny, bright south, east or west window.
+Preferred Conditions: Growing as indoor plants the Peruvian apple cactus wants a well-drained soil, low humidity, warmth, sun, and bright light.
+The plant can handle low light levels but thrives in bright indirect light.
+It is a perfect candidate for sunny, bright south, east or west window.

-Dimensions: Rarely do you find plants indoors over 5-feet tall, as they can become top heavy.
+Dimensions: Rarely do you find tall indoor plants over 5-feet tall, as they can become top-heavy, but it’s one of the best tall indoor plants.

 Toxic or Non-Toxic?
 Cereus peruvianus is considered non-toxic.